 Any combination of physical hours (points) and seminars below these guidelines will cause the student to receive an Unsatisfactory (U) grade for the quarter.

 Students may earn points from a myriad of activities.
 Please see handout at the beginning of the year for the full list of things students may or may not do to earn points.
-Additionally, students that obtain injuries during the year that may prevent them from completing wellness requirements must speak with their Wellness Coordinator prior to grades being submitted for the current quarter.
+Additionally, students who experience injuries during the year that may prevent them from completing wellness requirements must speak with their Wellness Coordinator prior to grades being submitted for the current quarter.

 USE OF MUW RECREATIONAL FACILTIES